If you find yourself answering yes to even one of these questions, you have been indulging in what is termed as ‘Distracted Driving’.

 Choose Family1st smart and easy tracking devices!

 At Family1st, we understand the importance of ensuring a loved one’s safety.
-Which is why, all our devices and services are targeted at only one thing—keeping you and your dear ones safe.
-When you choose a Family1st tracking device, you can keep track of your vehicle’s location and the drivers behavior from the safety and comfort of your home or office.
-Club that with the benefit of real-time alerts, 24×7 customer service, and a lifetime warranty—that is the unbeatable Family1st advantage.
+This is why, all our devices and services are targeted at only one thing—keeping you and your dear ones safe.
+When you choose a Family1st tracking device, you can keep track of your vehicle’s location and the driver’s behavior from the safety and comfort of your home or office.
+A club with the benefit of real-time alerts, 24×7 customer service, and a lifetime warranty—that is the unbeatable Family1st advantage.